Table of Contents

 When comparing staff augmentation vs managed services, the key difference is control and ownership.
 In staff augmentation, you manage the people and tasks.
 In managed services, the provider manages everything based on your agreement.

-Feature Staff Augmentation Managed Services Who manages the work?
-Your internal team The service provider Level of control High Low to medium Duration Short to mid-term Long-term Cost model Hourly or daily rates Fixed or subscription pricing Use case Skill gaps, extra manpower Full-function management (e.g., IT, QA)
+Feature Staff Augmentation Managed Service: Who manages the work?
+Your internal team, The service provide, Level of control, High, Low to me, Duration Short to mid-term, Long-term, Cost mode,l Hourly or daily rates, Fixed or subscription pricing, Use case, Skill gaps, extra manpower, Full-function management (e.g., IT, QA)

-If you need people to help your team for a limited time, go for staff augmentation.
+If you need temporary support for your team, consider staff augmentation.
 If you want someone else to fully manage a part of your business, choose managed services.

 Staff Augmentation vs Outsourcing: What’s the Difference?

 Staff augmentation vs outsourcing can also be confusing.
-The main difference is that staff augmentation blends into your team, while outsourcing works separately from your company.
+The main difference is that staff augmentation integrates seamlessly into your team, whereas outsourcing operates independently of your company.

 Choose staff augmentation when you want help inside your team.
 Choose outsourcing when you want someone to handle a full task or project outside your company.